Norwich Bar Billiards

 3b.
 FOULS RESULTING IN LOSS OF SCORE FOR BREAK ONLY

-1. Causing any pin other than the black to fall over.
+1. Causing any pin other than the 200 pin to fall over.

 2. Playing a foul break (Rule 2b (b)).